wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 ## Plant Identification

-### Introduction to the use of the ‘Key to Plant Families’
+### Introduction to the use of the Key to Plant Families

- Use “The key to some Australian Plant families” found at the end of the lab manual to identify the specimen supplied to family level.
+ Use The key to some Australian Plant families found at the end of the lab manual to identify the specimen supplied to family level.

  First, examine the flower and construct a floral formula for it.
 Drawing a floral diagram or a vertical cross-sectional diagram may help.
 Check